RISCfuture/SwiftMETAR/Sources/SwiftMETAR/Documentation.docc/Documentation.md

 conditions within 5 miles of an airport, over a 24- to 28-hour period.

 SwiftMETAR does not download METAR or TAF products from the Internet -- you'll have to do that yourself.
-Once you have the text product, SwiftNASR will parse it into a ``METAR`` or ``TAF`` object that you can use to programmatically work with the weather information.
+Once you have the text product, SwiftMETAR will parse it into a ``METAR`` or ``TAF`` object that you can use to programmatically work with the weather information.